 ES.112 Philosophy of Love

 Explores the nature of love through works of philosophy, literature, film, poetry, and individual experience.
-Investigates the distinction among eros, philia, and agape.
+Investigates the distinction among eros (desiring or appreciative love), philia (mutuality), and agape (love as pure giving).
 Students discuss ideas of love as a feeling, an action, a species of 'knowing someone,' or a way to give or take.
 Authors include Plato, Kant, Buber, D. H. Lawrence, Rumi, and Aristotle.
 Preference to students in ESG and Concourse.

 This class has no prerequisites.